 In April/May of 2009, Vermont’s legislature is responsible for a statute that allows same-sex marriage, making it the first to implement one in this manner.
 The governor had vetoed the bill, but the legislature overrode his ruling.

 Approving civil unions as early as January of 2008, New Hampshire becomes the sixth state to allow gay marriages in June of 2009.
-Maine would have been next, but a ballot-led repeal to this law quickly ended the ability for same-sex couples to marry in Maine.
+Maine would have been next, but a ballot-led repeal to this law quickly ended the ability for same-sex couples to marry in Maine, and Maine only recognized same sex marriages in December 2012.

 The District of Columbia passed a resolution that same-sex marriages be recognized in April of 2009 and a law in December 2009.
 After the required Congressional review, the law took effect in March of 2010.

-New York is the newest state to join those in support of same-sex marriages.
+New York then joined those in support of same-sex marriages.
 In June of 2011, Governor Andrew Cuomo signed the legislation passed by the New York Assembly.
 Same-sex marriages can begin to take place in July, once thirty days have passed from the governor’s signing of the law.

 |Do-it-yourself Prenuptial Agreement|